FredrikAppelros/coffee-adventure/chapters/04-conditional-statements.coffee.md

-# Conditionals
+# Conditional statements

 We've previously played around a bit with operators that produce boolean values, but we have yet to see them in a meaningful context.
 Using them within *conditional statements* allows us to run code based on different conditions.

+### If statements

 The most common of these conditional statements is the `if` statement.
 Let's find out how to use the `if` statement by creating a function which returns the absolute value of a number.

     abs = (value) ->
       if value < 0